yakuhzi/news-analysis/README.md

 To generate a report on code coverage alongside run: `pipenv run test && pipenv run report`

 ## Run the program in different modes
-Here are typical use cases how you might want to run the program:
+Here are typical use cases how you might want to run the program.
+Make sure you are in the project directory when executing the code.
 1. I want to see the results for sentiment and topics in the GUI
     ```
    pipenv run main -g